gtaska/graphtail/README.md

 # graphtail
 You've got a program that outputs a bunch of numbers to a CSV file?
-You want to visualize those numbers with some graphs in real-time, while the program is still running and appending new numbers?
+You want to visualize those numbers with graphs in real-time, while the program is still running and appending new numbers?
 If you can say yes to both those questions, _graphtail_ might be the tool you need.